 And none of this would be an issue, except that a big chunk of it is borrowed money.
 The budget deficit – what the government spends in excess of what it brings in via taxes and fees – ballooned from $85.2 billion in 2019 to $279.0 billion during Hell Year.

-And even this wouldn’t be an issue, except that deficits aren’t one-off things.
+And even this wouldn’t be an issue, except that current federal deficits aren’t one-off things.
 With the exception of the dotcom- and “peace dividend”-fueled years of Bill Clinton’s second term, there hasn’t been such a thing in our adult lives as a federal budget surplus.
-These deficits have accumulated to the point that the total deficit is approaching $27 trillion.
+These current federal deficits have accumulated to the point that the total deficit is approaching $27 trillion.
 That’s four 2020s, and somebody’s going to have to pay for it, either us or our children or our grandchildren.

-The received wisdom is that all this debt will make bond buyers loathe to lend more money to Washington, leading to higher interest rates, which in turn will fuel inflation.
+The received wisdom is that all this debt will make bond buyers loathe to lend more money to Washington, leading to higher interest rates, which in turn will fuel debt and inflation.
 Every expert, it seems, is predicting an impending bout of inflation which will rob us all of our lives’ savings, render the dollar nearly worthless and turn America into Venezuela.